Job ID: 2020-7031 Type: School of Law (LW1131) # of Openings: 1 Category: General Office Administration New York University

+Involved in administrative and general assistance type office work for Vice Dean and faculty as their primary responsibility.
+Incumbents provide comprehensive support to centers, institutes, committees, programs and/or conferences.
+Handle complex budget work.
 Perform a wide range of clerical, secretarial and general office duties including those of a confidential nature.
 Prioritize office activities and delegate work to student and/or casual employees.
-May act as work leader to junior clerical support staff.
-Respond to inquiries displaying a comprehensive knowledge of the department's activities, policies and programs.
-Interact with the general public as NYU liaison and with University personnel including those at the senior level to resolve issues and problems.
-Customize and/or compose letters on own initiative or in response to requests for information.
+Respond to inquiries displaying a comprehensive knowledge of the departmental offerings and policies.
+Interact with the general public and act as NYU contact/liaison.
+Interact with University personnel including those at the senior level regarding specific issues and problems.
+Customize and/or compose letters in response to requests for information.
 Perform general word processing duties utilizing intermediate to advanced-level functions.
 Modify and/or create databases and complex spreadsheets.
 Monitor complex department budgets and/or grants.
-This is a grant funded position.

 Required Education: High School diploma or equivalent.